-A hacked site isn't a support ticket.
-It's a client who stops answering your calls, tells three other business owners you can't be trusted, and leaves a one-star review that sits at the top of your Google listing for years.
-I've run Pixel & Co for over a decade, we manage more than 200 WordPress sites for clients ranging from law firms to e-commerce brands, and I know exactly which conversations keep me up at night.
-It's never "the site is slow."
-It's always "someone said our site is sending spam" or "our homepage now redirects to a Russian pharmacy."
+A hacked site is not a ticket in a queue.
+It is a client who ghosts you, warns three other owners you cannot be trusted, and drops a one-star review that camps at the top of your Google listing for years.
+I have run Pixel & Co for more than a decade, we manage 200+ WordPress sites from law firms to e‑commerce brands, and I know which calls ruin sleep.
+It is never “the site is slow.”
+It is “someone says our site is sending spam” or “the homepage now redirects to a Russian pharmacy.”

-Hosting providers get blamed for this even when the vulnerability sits squarely in a client's outdated plugin or a weak admin password.
-Not entirely fair, but that's the reality, so the hosts I actually recommend to clients are the ones that either bundle serious WordPress security plugin coverage or make it dead simple for agencies like mine to install it ourselves.
-This post is the shortlist we use across our client base, not a roundup pulled from a press release.
+Hosts get blamed even when the hole lives in an outdated plugin or a flimsy admin password.
+Unfair or not, that is how it plays out.
+So the providers I recommend either bundle a serious WordPress security plugin or make it painless for agencies like mine to deploy and manage one.
+This is the shortlist we actually use across real client sites, not a press-release collage.

 How We Evaluated These Plugins

-We didn't rank these on marketing copy.
-We ranked them on what happens when a client site gets probed by a botnet at 3 am, because that happens weekly across a portfolio our size.
+We did not score sales pages.
+We scored what happens when a botnet starts poking a client site at 3 am, which happens weekly at our scale.
 Three things matter, in this order.

 Firewall and malware scanning

-A plugin is only as good as what it catches before damage is done.
-We look for a web application firewall that blocks known attack patterns, combined with malware scanning that actually flags injected code rather than just comparing checksums against a stock WordPress install.
+A plugin only earns its keep when it stops trouble before damage spreads.
+We look for a web application firewall that blocks known attack patterns, plus malware scanning that flags injected code rather than lazily checking file checksums against a stock WordPress install.
 Cheap scanners miss obfuscated payloads.
-Good ones catch them and tell you which file changed and when.
+Good ones catch them and tell you exactly which file changed and when.

 Login and brute-force protection